veerman/hsrmap/README.md

 [Steve Veerman](http://steve.veerman.ca/)

 ## About
-I'm generally not a fan of bus schedules as I'd rather see the bus I want to catch on a map and simply hop on.
+I am generally not a fan of bus schedules.
+I would rather see a visual representation of a bus location on a map, time my walk to the closest stop, and simply hop on my chosen bus.
 If you like catching the bus the same way, this app is for you.
+For more information on the creation of hsrmap, visit this [Software Hamilton article](http://www.softwarehamilton.com/2015/04/17/interview-with-steve-veerman-about-hsrmap/)

+## API
+See the API_README.md

 ## Requirements
 * PHP with composer